tternquist/pihole-unbound-redis/README.md

 # Docker Compose for Pihole - Unbound - Redis Setup
+## About
+This project is designed to support a docker compose deployment of Pihole using Unbound DNS upstream with a persistent Redis cache for Unbound.

+The default configuration is tuned for performance:
+- Unbound is configured as a forwarder, see forward-records.conf
+- Unbound is configured to serve expired, min ttl = 300/max ttl = 86400, and prefetch on

 ## Getting Started
 To run, execute the following command
 ` docker compose -f "pihole-compose.yml" up -d --build `

 ## Tuning